Rainy Weddings

 Luckily, it just so happened that their ceremony and reception were preemptively planned for a rainy day – indoor Catholic mass ceremony at the church and then lovely intimate reception at the Bridger Bowl mid-mountain lodge.
 The rain couldn’t keep us down.
 We celebrated without a hitch indoors at both locations dancing, eating crusted trout and elk tenderloin and playing in the Greener Visuals Photobooth.

 I’m working hard to go through all the fun photos I made during their special day.
 For now, I wanted to share a preview of their wedding photographs.
 Here are a few favorites so far.
-So many more to share.
+So many more photos to share.

 I could not be more excited for these two.
 Congrats to the newlyweds and stay tuned for more! -M